 In A Brown Study by Soft Power (Huuru Osasto Records)

 This is a great album to just sit and receive, not too stuck on one style of music and just eclectic enough to make you want to put it on repeat.
 For me it is one of those ‘outliers’ that you get now and again that are utterly indefinable, but are just put together in a way that make a weird sort of sense and just work for all the right reasons.
-(Psych Insight Music review)
+(Original review)

 Algol by Stupid Cosmonaut (Drone Rock Records)

 Algol’ is space rock, but not as we know it.
 It emerges from its minimalist stasis and gradually, and almost imperceptibly, develops a heavy complexity that has you heading straight into a nebula of heavy riffs and searing rhythms.
 Stupid Cosmonaut may be new to some but that will not last for long because this is a band who are going places with their new take on well established genre.
 Their collective name may be self deprecating but these guys are anything but stupid.
-(Psych Insight Music review)
+(Original review)

 Also check out a superb Stupid Cosmonaut split LP with the Boobs of Doom here.